johnnovak/gridmonger-site/source/themes.rst

 of the built-in themes and the creation of entirely new ones.

-You can cycle through the themes in forward or reverse alphabetical order with :kbd:`Ctrl+PgUp` and :kbd:`Ctrl+PgDown` in normal edit mode.
+You can cycle through the themes in forward or reverse alphabetical order with :kbd:`Ctrl+PgUp` and :kbd:`Ctrl+PgDown` in *Edit Mode*.
 The name of the theme in use is saved into your map file; when loading a map, the theme will be restored, or if it cannot be found, the ``Default`` theme will be used.

 Theme conventions
 =================

-The built-in themes follow a few simple conventions: themes prefixed with ``[W]`` are designed for world maps, while the ones starting with ``[WD]`` are meant for mixed world & dungeon maps.
+All built-in themes follow a few simple conventions: themes prefixed with ``[W]`` are designed for world maps, while the ones starting with ``[WD]`` are meant for mixed world & dungeon maps.
 Unprefixed themes are best suited for regular dungeons.

-All these differences basically come down to the selection of floor colours: world map themes feature colours suited to represent different types of terrain, while in regular themes they are just different accent colours.
+The differences between them basically come down to the selection of floor
+colours: world map themes feature colours suited to represent different types of terrain, while in regular themes they are just different accent colours.
 Colours are generally consistent across themes belonging to the same type, e.g. in regular dungeon themes colour #2 is always a reddish colour, #3 a bright red/orange, #4 a yellowish one, and so on.
 This makes it a bit easier